Durham Market Analysis

 Let’s get started.

 Let’s review the big picture before we get into the details below.
-We saw the number of sales in Durham rise by a pretty significant amount in February and at the same time, our average sale price saw a small increase.
-On the supply side, we saw the number of new listings that hit the market rise by a relatively large amount.
+We saw the number of sales in Durham drop by a insignificant amount in September and at the same time, our average sale price saw a relatively insignificant decrease.
+On the supply side, we saw the number of new listings that hit the market rise by a significant amount.

 Here’s the latest charts for each of the three big categories (number of sales, average sale price and number of new listings), going back month by month for the last two years.